Project Spade: Suicide of Martin Goldberg

-Martin Goldberg, a deputy headteacher in Essex, hung himself after being investigated following information uncovered in Canada.
+Martin Goldberg, a deputy headteacher in Essex, hanged himself after being investigated following information uncovered in Canada.
 Approximately 75 indecent images of children were found in his possession from his schools' changing rooms; 465 were taken at the swimming pools of his local leisure centre and 38 from other locations.

 The headteacher of the school that he worked at said that he felt "utter shock and betrayal" about Goldberg's behavior, which had been brought to the attention of Essex Police in 2013.